coder-dojo-ham/micropython_worksheets/Intermediate/03_radio_reaction/README.md

 import radio
 ```

-The referee sends out two types of messages: a “go” message to start each game, and a “winner” message with the name of the player who reacts first.
+The referee sends out two types of radio messages: a “go” message to start each game, and a “winner” message with the name of the player who reacts first.
 Add these lines to your program to define what these messages will be.
 Also add a constant to control how fast messages scroll on the display; the smaller the number the faster the scroll.

 ```python
 GO_MESSAGE = "go"